Relocatable building

 A relocatable building is a partially or completely assembled building that was constructed in a building manufacturing facility using a modular construction process.
-They are designed to be reused or repurposed multiple times and transported to different locations.
+It is designed to be reused or repurposed multiple times and transported to different locations.

 Relocatable buildings can offer more flexibility and a much quicker time to occupancy than conventionally built structures.
 They are essential in cases where speed, temporary swing space, and the ability to relocate are necessary.
 These buildings are cost effective, code compliant solutions for many markets.